-Day 3 Dav 4 Day 5 Day 6 Day 7

-the second second second second second second second second second second second second second second second se

-Dav 10 Day 11 Day 12 Day 13 Day 14
+Day 3 Day 4 Day 5 Day 6 Day 7 Day 10 Day 11 Day 12 Day 13 Day 14

 - d.
-FRIDAY START Fill glass containers with solution to be tested, one container for each coupon.
+FRIDAY START - Fill glass containers with solution to be tested, one container for each coupon.
 Refer to 3b or 3c for solution being used (consider filling one extra container to have extra conditioned fluid available).
 Container shall be large enough so the solution completely covers the specimens.
-Cover the container with loose fitting cover and place filled container into the humidity chamber to environmentally condition the solution for a minimum of 24 ± 1 hours before the start of test, up to 72 ± 1 hours. - e.
-Day 3 Remove the solution container from the humidity chamber and the specimens from the desiccator.
+Cover the container with loose fitting cover and place filled container into the humidity chamber to environmentally condition the solution for a minimum of $24 \pm 1$ hours before the start of test, up to $72 \pm 1$ hours. - Day 3 Remove the solution container from the humidity chamber and the specimens e. from the desiccator.
 Place specimens in container oriented such that the specimens are not resting flush against the bottom or side of the container.
-Place the container with cover back into the humidity chamber for 24 ± 1 hours. - f.
-Day 4 After the 24 hour immersion in the solution, remove the specimens, but do not rinse them.
-Place them into the humldity chamber by hanging for 22.5 ± 0.5 hours.
-Hangers shall be made from an inert material that will not react with the sample (such as plastic, plastic coated metals and stainless steels are acceptable). - g.
-Day 5 /Day 10 /Day 12 Remove the specimens from the humidity chamber.
-Rinse the specimens with deionized water.
+Place the container with cover back into the humidity chamber for 24 + 1 hours. - Day 4 After the 24 hour immersion in the solution, remove the specimens, but f. do not rinse them.
+Place them into the humidity chamber by hanging for 22.5 + 0.5 hours.
+Hangers shall be made from an inert material that will not react with the sample (such as plastic, plastic coated metals and stainless steels are acceptable). - Day 5 /Day 10 /Day 12 Remove the specimens from the humidity chamber.
+Rinse the g. specimens with deionized water.
 Lightly brush (12 strokes per side) the specimen surface with the soft flexible brush while rinsing to remove loose corrosion products.
 Immerse samples into acetone for 10 seconds while agitating specimen.
 Allow samples to dry for 10 minutes in a desiccator.
 Weigh and record the specimen weights.
-Do not accelerate drying of samples with oven drying. - Note: If multiple solutions are being tested, use different brushes for each solution to avoid cross contamination.
+Do not accelerate drying of samples with oven drying.